 School security and student safety are vitally important in our community.
 At Round Valley Schools, we are working continuously to evaluate and strengthen our safety program.
 We welcome families to engage with us on this important topic.

 We also want to make sure we know how to reach you during a school emergency.
-We have several ways we share information and updates, and we invite you to plug into our communication channels, whether it’s by phone, text message, email, or through social media and our website.
+We have several ways we share information and updates, and we invite you to plug into our communication channels, whether it’s by phone, text message, email, social media or our website.

 Please discuss these safety matters with your family.
 Planning ahead will help alleviate concern during emergencies.
 Thank you in advance for following these steps to ensure our students, staff, and public remain safe and secure.